jc2125/Homework-3/README.md

 Number 1:

+*FOR NUMBER ONE BE SURE TO LOOK AT ATTACHED IMAGE WHEN LOOKING AT THE README FILE IN ORDER TO SEE VISUALLY MY EXAMPLE TREE*

 I will include the function algorithms in one file (Number 1 Grade File), then a main file in uploaded as a seperate file so that the main file can be ran and tested (Number 1 Test File).
 The first file will be in order for you guys to analyze the algorithms of the functions required.

 Note: Lets say you choose the program to have three children per parent, the format of my heapArray would look like: